Find out more about our Sodium Valproate campaign

 They reviewed the available safety data for epilepsy medicines during pregnancy and found that a number of other epilepsy medicines pose a risk of harming unborn children if taken during pregnancy.

-For the medicines listed below there is not enough information on their use in pregnancy to make any conclusions about their safety when used during pregnancy.
+For other medicines there is not enough information on their use in pregnancy to make any conclusions about their safety when used during pregnancy.
 This means the risk of harming a baby cannot be confirmed or ruled out.

 Following the MHRA and CHM’s review of other epilepsy medicines and their use in pregnancy, Epilepsy Action are now calling for the risks of taking these medicines to be properly communicated to patients and healthcare professionals.